A lot of dog training advice you get on the Internet won’t help.

 Pretty strange comment coming from a dog blogger who frequently writes about training, right?
 But even if people recommend a humane, positive reinforcement-based approach, something is missing that can’t be done in a typical online discussion.
 That’s the functional assessment.

-A functional assessment, or functional behavioral assessment, is a method from the field of applied behavior analysis (ABA).
+A functional assessment, or functional behavior assessment, is a method from the field of applied behavior analysis (ABA).
 It consists of identifying the functions of a problem behavior through observation and analysis, then making a plan to decrease that behavior and enable a more appropriate one.

 Here’s a definition from the textbook that is arguably the “bible” of ABA: